collapseeee/collapseeee/README.md

 # 💫 About Me:
-🎓 Software Engineering Student at College of Arts, Media and Technology (Chiang Mai University)<br>💻 Passionate about coding and project development<br>🌱 Constantly learning and improving my skills
+🎓 Software Engineering Student at College of Arts, Media and Technology (Chiang Mai University)<br>💻 Passionate about coding and project development especially in software testing and researching field<br>🌱 Constantly learning and improving my skills (but mostly dedicated to gaming and studying)

 ## 🌐 Socials: